sonjamichelle/opensim/PHYSICS_MESHING_REALITY.md

 - Compensate for overloaded simulators

-Its job is limited and specific.
+Its role is limited and specific.

 ---